Bouteloua dactyloides

 North American Great Plains

-Compared to aggressive warm-season options like bermuda in full sun, buffalo forms a lower, finer-textured turf, usually 4–8 inches tall if you do not mow.
-It spreads by above-ground stolons, but not as fast or invasively as Bermuda.
+Compared with aggressive warm-season options like bermuda in full sun, buffalo grass forms a lower, softer turf, usually 4-8 inches tall if left unmowed.
+It spreads by above-ground stolons, but not as fast or as invasively as Bermuda grass.

 Standard prairie types are tough but can look uneven, so improved cultivars give you a denser, more uniform lawn.
 These named selections have been bred for color, leaf width, and how well they fill in.